Christfg1/vyraai-terms/index.md

 Last updated: June 2026

-These Terms of Use ("Terms") are a binding agreement between you and [YOUR LEGAL NAME OR COMPANY] ("VyraAI," "we," "us," or "our").
+These Terms of Use ("Terms") are a binding agreement between you and VyraAI.
 Please read them carefully.

 ---